Sandra Susanibar-Adaniya, MD, MS

 Alan Skarbnik, MD

-System Director, Lymphoma and CLL Program System, Director, Immune Effector Cell and Experimental Therapeutics Program, Novant Health Cancer Institute, Clinical Assistant Professor University of North Carolina School of Medicine
+System Director, Lymphoma and CLL Program System, Director, Immune Effector Cell and Experimental Therapeutics Program, Novant Health Cancer Institute, Clinical Assistant Professor University of North Carolina School of Medicine, Charlotte, NC

 Dr. Alan Skarbnik, MD serves as the director of the lymphoma and chronic lymphocytic leukemia program and director of experimental therapeutics, malignant hematology at Novant Health.
 He also serves as a Clinical Assistant Professor at the University of North Carolina School of Medicine in Charlotte, North Carolina.
 Prior to joining Novant Health, Dr. Skarbnik served as the director of the chronic lymphocytic leukemia program at John Theurer Cancer Center at Hackensack University Medical Center.
 As an expert in chronic lymphocytic leukemia (CLL) and lymphomas, his research focuses on using immunotherapy to improve outcomes of autologous stem cell transplantation for patients with high-risk blood cancers.
 Dr. Skarbnik is a member of the medical advisory board to the CLL Society and has over 90 peer-reviewed research manuscripts and abstracts in the fields of lymphomas, CLL and stem cell transplantation.
 Dr. Skarbnik earned his medical degree from Universidade de Sao Paulo.
 He completed his residency in internal medicine from St. Lukes-Roosevelt Hospital Center, a fellowship in hematology and medical oncology from Temple University Hospital/Fox Chase Cancer Center, and a fellowship in bone marrow transplant from City of Hope National Medical Center.